-When it comes to steak, Filet Mignon is king.
-And when it comes to preparation, I am all about cooktop seared, oven finished Steak au Poivre!
+When it comes to steak, Filet Mignon is definitely a top contender on my favorites list.
+And when it comes to preparation, I am all about cooktop seared, oven finished Steak au Poivre (Peppered Filet Mignon)!

 Let’s Talk Steak: